 - A large number of built-in HVAC and lighting control strategies and an extensible runtime scripting system for user-defined control.

 - Functional Mockup Interface import and export for co-simulation with other engines.

 - Standard summary and detailed output reports as well as user definable reports with selectable time-resolution from annual to sub-hourly, all with energy source multipliers.

 EnergyPlus is a console-based program that reads input and writes output to text files.
 It ships with a number of utilities including IDF-Editor for creating input files using a simple spreadsheet-like interface, EP-Launch for managing input and output files and performing batch simulations, and EP-Compare for graphically comparing the results of two or more simulations.
 Several comprehensive graphical interfaces for EnergyPlus are also available.
 DOE does most of its work with EnergyPlus using the OpenStudio software development kit and suite of applications.

 DOE releases major updates to EnergyPlus twice annually.
-Version 8.4.0—with the following new features—was released on Sep.
-30, 2015.
+An updated version 8.4.0 with bug fixes was released on December 22nd, 2015.